 One of the main functions of the NC State GLBT Center is to help GLBT and Allied individuals connect and form community.
 The staff of the Center advises and supports student organizations, coordinates a network for faculty and staff, and keeps alumni engaged and aware of what’s happening on campus.
 Check out the information below to find the group that’s right for you.

 The primary organization at NC State for GLBT and Allied students is the GLBT CommUNITY Alliance (GLBTCA) which meets every Tuesday at 7 p.m. in Talley 3285.
-For more information about GLBTCA or their upcoming events, click here for their Facebook or click here for their webpage.
+For more information about GLBTCA or their upcoming events, see GLBTCA Facebook or the GLBTCA webpage.

-QPOC (Queer People of Color) is a bi-monthly meeting that provides a safe space for African American, Hispanic/Latino, Asian American, Native American, multi-racial, and communities of color who identify as GLBT.
-QPOC provides a space for students to share their experiences, discuss how their racial/ethnic and GLBT identities influence each other, and connect with other students who are navigating multiple communities and what that can mean in terms of feeling welcome, accepted, and included.
-QPOC is a closed group (you must identify as POC and within the GLBT spectrum to participate); if you are interested in joining, please contact Preston Keith.
+QTPOC (Queer and Transgender People of Color) is a bi-monthly meeting that provides a safe space for African American, Hispanic/Latino, Asian American, Native American, multi-racial, and communities of color who identify as GLBT.
+QTPOC provides a space for students to share their experiences, discuss how their racial/ethnic and GLBT identities influence each other, and connect with other students who are navigating multiple communities and what that can mean in terms of feeling welcome, accepted, and included.
+QTPOC is a closed group (you must identify as POC and within the GLBT spectrum to participate); if you are interested in joining, please contact Preston Keith.

 out in Science, Technology, Engineering, and Mathematics (oSTEM) is a professional organization for GLBT students in STEM fields.
 The NC State chapter is part of the national professional organization. oSTEM meets monthly.
 Check our calendar for meeting details.
 Want to know more about oSTEM?
 Feel free to email oSTEM.